HsienYu/RPi_SyncLooper/README.md

   copy or download files
   execute install.sh file in superuser mode

-  setup all pi in same network
+  setup all pi in same network, with router or switcher (you need to setup network by hub or switcher)

   format your USB media to exfat format